Please visit this page often as this situation is fluid and changing daily.

 In coordination with the Commissioner of the DOH and in alignment with guidance from the Centers for Disease Control (CDC), all persons are urged to maintain social distancing of at least six feet away from other people that are not of their same household, whenever possible.
 All individuals are urged to continue to wash their hands, utilize hand sanitizer, and practice proper respiratory etiquette (including coughing into elbow) as often as possible.

-For purposes of the Safer-at-Home Phase, a “mass gathering” is defined as any event or convening that brings together more than fifty (50) persons in a single room or single space at the same time.
+For purposes of the Safer-at-Home Phase, a “mass gathering” is defined as any event or convening that brings together more than One Hundred (100) persons in a single room or single space at the same time.
 “Spaces” shall include but not be limited to an auditorium, stadium, arena, large conference room, meeting hall, theater, house of worship, restaurant, bar, parking lot, or any other confined indoor or outdoor space.
 This includes all parades, fairs, festivals, and camping on public beaches or parks.

 - Mass gatherings shall be prohibited in the Territory of the U.S. Virgin Islands.

 - A mass gathering does not include operations for standard, essential services and infrastructures such as grocery stores and big-box stores, operations at airports, seaports, bus stops, medical facilities, or hotels.
 It also does not include office (government and private) environments, factories, refineries, marinas, construction sites, grocery stores, pharmacies, fuel service stations or other retail establishments that provide essential services and are large enough to accommodate for the practice of social distancing of six feet or more between persons.

 Source: Executive Orders vi.gov/executive-orders